-The closing balance of each small business pool for an income year is:
+The closing balance of the general small business pool for an income year is:

-- the opening pool balance (see step 2), plus - the taxable purpose proportion of the adjustable value of assets that were first used, or installed ready for use, for a taxable purpose during the year (see step 3), plus - the taxable purpose proportion of any cost addition amounts for assets in the pool during the year (see step 3), less - the taxable purpose proportion of the termination value of any pooled assets disposed of during the year (see step 5b), less - the small business pool deduction (see step 2), less - the deduction for assets first used by the taxpayer during the year (see step 3), less - the deduction for any cost addition amounts for pooled assets during the year (see step 3).
+- the opening pool balance (see step 2), plus - the taxable purpose proportion of the adjustable value of assets that were first used, or installed ready for use, for a taxable purpose during the year (see step 3), plus - the taxable purpose proportion of any cost addition amounts for assets in the pool during the year (see step 3), less - the taxable purpose proportion of the termination value of any pooled assets disposed of during the year (see step 6b), less - the general small business pool deduction (see step 2), less - the deduction for assets first used by the taxpayer during the year (see step 3), less - the deduction for any eligible motor vehicle (see step 4), less - the deduction for any cost addition amounts for pooled assets during the year (see step 3).

-If the company's closing pool balance is less than zero, see step 5b.
+If the company's closing pool balance is less than zero, see step 6b.

-The closing pool balance for this year becomes the opening pool balance for the 2012-13 income year, except where an adjustment is made to reflect the changed business use of a pooled asset.
+The closing pool balance for this year becomes the opening pool balance for the 2013-14 income year, except where an adjustment is made to reflect the changed business use of a pooled asset.